DanielTRYTRYLOOK/RDF-2020/README.md

-Adding Your Pont Tool Binaries into RDF Flow
+Adding Your Point Tool Binaries into RDF Flow
 ---

 You can add your own point tool in the RDF configurable flow.